Satoko Okudera

 Satoko Okudera (奥寺 佐渡子, Okudera Satoko) is a Japanese screenwriter.
 She is known for her screenplays in both live-action and anime media.
-Her 1995 screenplay for Gakkō no kaidan was nominated for the Japan Academy Prize.
+Her 1995 screenplay for School Ghost Stories was nominated for the Japan Academy Film Prize.
 She is best known for her collaborations with anime director Mamoru Hosoda.

 Career

 A graduate of the Literature Department of Tokai University in Tokyo, Okudera did not originally consider a career in screenwriting.
 Instead, she worked for an oil company until 1991, after which she quit her job and became a full-time writer.
-After over a decade of work in live-action film and television, Okudera was offered her first animation project: adapting Yasutaka Tsutsui's novel Toki o Kakeru Shōjo for director Mamoru Hosoda.
-The resulting film, The Girl Who Leapt Through Time, received worldwide acclaim and gave her international recognition upon its release in 2006.
-Okudera again collaborated with Hosoda on the 2009 film Summer Wars.
-At the 2009 Anime Festival Asia in Singapore, Hosoda revealed Okudera would be writing the script for his next project, Wolf Children.
+After over a decade of work in live-action film and television, Okudera was offered her first animation project: adapting Yasutaka Tsutsui's novel The Girl Who Leapt Through Time for director Mamoru Hosoda.
+The resulting film received worldwide acclaim and gave her international recognition upon its release in 2006.
+Okudera again collaborated with Hosoda on his 2009 and 2012 films Summer Wars and Wolf Children.